6 Things You Shouldn??t Do With Your Teeth

 Even the toughest things have vulnerabilities and for your teeth, hard objects are a risk.
 They might not completely break the tooth, but you might experience a little chipping.
 It can become satisfying to chomp down on those crunchy textures since you don’t see the effects immediately.
 With time, however, your teeth will become fractured and weak.
 So slow down on the ice, popcorn kernels and seeds that look and taste delicious.

-Your hands, frequently touching various surfaces, can harbor unseen bacteria and microorganisms, making them one of the body’s dirtiest parts.
+Your hands, frequently touching various surfaces, can harbour unseen bacteria and microorganisms, making them one of the body’s dirtiest parts.
 Therefore, putting them in your mouth is less appealing when you consider the potential risks.
 Dirt trapped under your nails isn’t tooth-friendly and could lead to dental issues, such as infections or irritations in your teeth and gums.
-Moreover, nail-biting can cause teeth to shift, affecting your appearance and increasing the risk of cavities.
+Moreover, nail biting can cause teeth to shift, affecting your appearance and increasing the risk of cavities.

 References: